Fast,

 -

-By following these best practices engineers and construction professionals can ensure the coarse aggregate meets the requirements and has the properties needed for a specific construction project.
+By following these best practices engineers and construction professionals can ensure the coarse aggregate meets the requirements and has the properties needed for a specific project.
 Accurate testing is key to getting the desired performance and durability in concrete structures.